cbokor/solar-anomaly-detector/README.md

 ## Example Results - "Mother's Day Solar Storm" 2024

 Solar imagery provides an excellent real-world testbed for spatiotemporal anomaly detection.
-Instruments like **AIA on SDO** observe the Sun in multiple extreme ultraviolet (EUV) and UV wavelengths (e.g., **171 Å**, **304 Å**, **1700 Å**), each sensitive to different plasma temperatures and solar layers (corona, transition region, photosphere).
+Instruments like **AIA** on the **Solar Dynamics Observatory (SDO)** observe the Sun in multiple extreme ultraviolet (EUV) and UV wavelengths (e.g., **171 Å**, **304 Å**, **1700 Å**), each sensitive to different plasma temperatures and solar layers (corona, transition region, photosphere).
 This leads to complex signal characteristics and dynamics such as:

 - Quasi-cyclic behavior with low-amplitude fluctuations,
-- Continuously shifting baselines,
+- Continuously evolving baselines due to solar rotation and structural change,
-- Nonlinear and chaotic evolution,
+- Strong nonlinear and sometimes chaotic temporal dynamics,
-- High spatial heterogeneity,
+- High spatial heterogeneity across active regions and quiet Sun,
-- Both short-duration and long-duration transient events.
+- A wide range of transient phenomena, from short impulsive bursts to long-duration flares.

 These properties make solar video data well-suited for benchmarking **unsupervised, generalizable anomaly detection** systems in both space and time.

-To demonstrate the capabilities of this repository, we analyze data from the **“Mother’s Day Solar Storms”** in **May 2024**.
+To demonstrate the capabilities of this repository, I analyzed data from the **“Mother’s Day Solar Storms”** in **May 2024**.
 As reported by [Mara Johnson-Groh (NASA, 2024)](https://science.nasa.gov/science-research/heliophysics/how-nasa-tracked-the-most-intense-solar-storm-in-decades/):

 > “During the first full week of May, a barrage of large solar flares and coronal mass ejections (CMEs) launched clouds of charged particles and magnetic fields toward Earth, creating the strongest solar storm to reach Earth in two decades — and possibly one of the strongest displays of auroras on record in the past 500 years.”

-For evaluation, we used AIA **171 Å** data from **00:00 UTC May 10 to 00:00 UTC May 12, 2024**, sampled at **1-minute cadence**.
+For evaluation, I used AIA **171 Å** data from **00:00 UTC May 10 to 00:00 UTC May 12, 2024**, sampled at **1-minute cadence**.
 These dates include a sequence of large flares and CMEs described in NASA’s coverage for [May 10](https://science.nasa.gov/blogs/solar-cycle-25/2024/05/10/strong-solar-flare-erupts-from-sun-16/) and [May 11](https://science.nasa.gov/blogs/solar-cycle-25/2024/05/11/sun-releases-2-strong-flares-2/).

 The imagery was acquired using the [SunPy](https://sunpy.org) Python library and the [Virtual Solar Observatory (VSO)](https://sdac.virtualsolar.org/cgi/search).
 All data were resized to **112×112 pixels** due to GPU constraints, as specified in `config.yaml`.